i-jubs/DSA-Project-Documentation/README.md

-# DSA-Documentation
+# DSA- Excel Documentation
-This is where i started my portfolio while taking my data analysis class with Incubator Hub
+This is where i started my portfolio while taking my data analysis class with Incubator Hub using my excel project.

+## Project Topic: DSA Data Analysis Capstone Project (Excel)
+### Project overview
+This data analysis Project aims at providing Insights for a company that provides e-commerce analytics solutions to sellers on platforms like Amazon.
+Analysis on product and customer review data is done to generate insights that can guide product improvement, marketing strategies, and customer engagement.